Staying close as a family through technology

-BELLAIRE, OHIO- “Not being able to interact with them physically is hard.
+BELLAIRE, Ohio (WTRF) – “Not being able to interact with them physically is hard.
 Normally before this happened, I’m their babysitter,” said Carolyn Schmidli.

 Carolyn Schmidli misses her grandchildren.
 But she has decided to spend the last 23 days quarantined with her husband in an effort to keep herself and family members safe.